 The named executives participated in the Martin Marietta Materials, Inc. Pension Plan (the "Pension Plan"), which was sponsored by the Corporation and covered all of the Corporation's executive officers and substantially all of the salaried employees of the Corporation on a non-contributing basis.
-Set forth below is a pension plan table which shows the estimated annual benefits payable upon retirement for specified earnings and years of service under the Pension Plan
+Set forth below is a pension plan table which shows the estimated annual benefits payable under the Pension Plan and the Martin Marietta Materials, Inc. Supplemental Excess Retirement Plan ("SERP") upon retirement for specified earnings and years of service under the pension plans.